PHRENESE/FreeCodeCamp/chunky-monkey.md

 Write a function that splits an array (first argument) into groups the length of size (second argument) and returns them as a multidimensional array.

-Bunch of variations, I was tryong to make the increment in size the most readable.
+Bunch of variations, I was trying to make the size increment the most readable.

 ```javascript
 function chunk(arr, size) {